 “Sky is going net zero carbon by 2030, because the world can’t wait.
 We’re committed to helping our employees cut their carbon footprint and switching to a renewable energy tariff is one of the simplest ways to do this.
 That’s why we’ve teamed up with Big Clean Switch to help you #GoZero”

 Big Clean Switch is part of Brakkn Ltd. Brakkn is a B Corp, which means that it sees creating social and environmental value as going hand in hand with creating value for shareholders.
 Its mission is to help ensure every home and business in Great Britain is powered by green electricity.

 Use the dedicated Sky page on the Big Clean Switch website to compare the price of green suppliers with what you’ll pay if you do nothing and stay with your current provider.
-In the first half of this year, homes switching through Big Clean Switch saved over £270 a year on average, so most homes will already see some big savings.

 When you switch to most of the suppliers available through Big Clean Switch, you’ll automatically receive a £35 account credit.
 The credit will be applied within six weeks of the switch going live, and participating suppliers are indicated in your quote results.

 If you choose a supplier that isn’t participating in the account credit offer, Sky will donate £35 to the Woodland Trust to plant trees instead.
 Trees remove greenhouse gases from the air, so not only will your switch reduce your carbon footprint at source, you’ll also help create more natural carbon sinks.

 When you switch your energy provider through a comparison site like Big Clean Switch, they receive an ‘introducer fee’ from the supplier.
 Sky has arranged for their share of the commission to be converted into an exclusive £35 account credit to maximise savings.